BOSTON YACHT GETAWAYS

-Boston yacht getaways are the ideal respite.
-You may be visiting Boston for a corporate conference, a sporting or music event, a family reunion, a “bucket list” tour of our historic landmarks, or you may just live nearby.
-Here is a unique way to discover the North Shore coastline of New England on your own private yacht.
+Boston yacht getaways are an ideal respite.
+You may be planning to visit Boston for a corporate conference, a sporting or music event, a family reunion, a “bucket list” tour of our historic landmarks, or you may just live nearby.
+Here is a unique way to discover the Boston area on your own private yacht.
 Whale watching, fishing, sightseeing, sports, dining, nightlife and cultural immersion can all be part of your yachting experience.
-We help you select from an array of yachts that suit your needs, tastes, interests and desired ports of call.
-We arrange all those details while you relax and enjoy the New England experience.
+We help you select from an array of vessels that suit your needs, tastes, interests and desired ports of call.
+We arrange all the itinerary details while you relax and enjoy the New England experience.
 What better reason can you find for a shortened work week, or a weeklong summer land-and-sea luxury tour of the historic, cosmopolitan Boston coastal region?
 Whether you seek a long weekend getaway or a more extended-stay yachting experience, we can help you plan it, as part of our complimentary planning service.

 Boston – All aboard at Noon!
 Head North out of Boston Harbor, skirting Stellwagon Bank, a rich marine ecosystem for migrating whales, to Marblehead Harbor, known for its yachting races and regattas.
 For a perfect overnight stay, sleep at anchor in the peaceful harbor, or consider spending the night at the Harbor Light Inn in historic downtown.

 Marblehead and Salem – Explore Marblehead’s “Old Town” after your breakfast.
 Your yacht is waiting with lunch, beverages, and whatever else you desire; this is, after all, a custom yacht getaway!
 Another historic must-see is Salem, home to author Nathaniel Hawthorne and his architectural “muse” The House Of Seven Gables.
 Fun fact: Salem seaport, not Boston, was the original capital of New England colonies, and that rich heritage is visible everywhere.
 Stroll through history, viewing former sea captains’ mansions.
 Visit the Peabody Essex Museum (PEM).
 Sample great seafood restaurants on the water, such as Finz and the Capt’s Waterfront Grill.
 Explore curiosity and art galleries along Pickering Wharf.